shadowhijackers/shadowhijackers/README.md

    thats enough to join with us.
 You can reach by [Facebook](https://www.facebook.com/shadowhijackers).

 ### Support :heartbeat:
-   give the :star2:	to our project if you like it.
+   Give the :star2:	& fork our project if you like 👍 it.

-### Reach us by
+### Reach us
    [Facebook](https://www.facebook.com/shadowhijackers)